 Other nutrients found in ginger include

-Anti-inflammatory and antioxidant compounds found in ginger which are of health benefit include the following
+The benefits of ginger also aid anti-inflammatory and antioxidant solutions, some of these compounds found in ginger which are of health benefit include the following

 - Caffeic acid